aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Cost Table

+You are responsible for the cost of the AWS services used while running this Guidance.
+As of June 2025, the cost for running this Guidance with the default settings in the default AWS Region (US East 1 - N. Virginia) is approximately $XXX per month for processing 100 migration scenarios.

 | AWS service  | Dimensions | Cost [USD] |
 | ----------- | ------------ | ------------ |
 | AWS IAM Identity Center | number of users  |  free |